-As risk assets came under pressure at the beginning of the month, our allocation to fixed income, particularly government bonds, alongside the more defensive large-cap global multi-thematic equity holdings supported returns.
-As markets calmed, risk assets recovered quickly, which supported the majority of our larger-cap global multi-thematic equity holdings to outperform, while funds focusing on smaller and medium sized companies saw a more muted recovery.
+As risk assets came under pressure at the beginning of the month, our allocation to fixed income, particularly government bonds, supported returns.
+As markets calmed risk assets along with our equity holdings recovered quickly, helping to drive portfolio returns over the rest of the month.